-Research and advisory feedback indicate that while there are a number of CNC/Machinists jobs available, our certificate completers are not job-ready for these positions.
+Research and advisory feedback indicate that while there are a number of CNC/Machinists jobs available, our certificate completers are not job- ready for these positions.
 Through this grant, partnerships will be established with three large manufacturing companies in the region that will provide internships for up to 75% of the 50 students completing the advanced CNC/Machinist certificates from one of the colleges in our region.
-Information will be collected on these students and uploaded to the data into LaunchBoard to better understand the impact on wage-gain from these internships.
+Information will be collected on these students and uploaded to the data into LaunchBoard to better understand the impact on wagegain from these internships.

-(f) Funding Source
+f.
+Funding Source

-The application is funded with SB 1402 (Leiu) Economic and Workforce Development Program funding and SB1070 (Steinberg) Career Technical Education Pathways Program funding.
-The breakdown of the funding is as follows: SB 1402 Deputy Sector Navigator (maximum \$200,000), and SB1070 In-region Investments (maximum \$100,000).
-Within the workplan it is expected that each activity will be connected to one of the two funding sources above, therefore a column per funding source has been added to the workplan where a percentage of time can be entered for the funding source(s).
+The application is funded with SB 1402 (Lieu) California Community Colleges Economic and Workforce Development Program.
+The breakdown of the funding is as follows:

+SB 1402 Deputy Sector Navigator (Maximum Award: \$200,000).

+Within the annual workplan, it is expected that each activity will be connected to the funding source; therefore, a column for the funding source has been added to the annual workplan.

-(g) Metric Number(s)
+g.
+Metric Number(s)